Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 we find that,

 where we have shown explicitly the dependence on the envelope opacity and planetesimal accretion rate but have swept all the remaining constants (and near-constants) into a single constant $C$.

 Solutions to equation (\ref{eq_C6_coreanalytic}) are plotted as Figure~\ref{fig_coremass}.
 One sees that for fixed $\dot{M}_{\rm core}$, there exists a maximum or critical core mass $M_{\rm crit}$ beyond which no solution is possible.
-The physical interpretation of this result --- whose origin is not terribly clear even within this simple model --- is that if one tries to build a planet with a core mass above the critical mass hydrostatic equilibrium cannot be achieved in the envelope.
+The physical interpretation of this result is that as the mass of the envelope increases relative to that of the core, ever higher pressures at the core-envelope boundary are needed to maintain the envelope in hydrostatic balance.
+At the critical mass, adding more gas to the envelope to raise the base pressure fails to help, because the added gas contributes more to the self-gravity tending to compress the envelope than to the pressure holding it up.
+Once the critical mass is exceeded hydrostatic equilibrium cannot be achieved in the envelope.
 Rather the envelope will contract, and further gas will fall in as fast as gravitational potential energy can be radiated.

 This toy model should not be taken too seriously.
 However, it does illustrate the most important result from more detailed calculations --- namely that the critical mass increases with larger $\dot{M}_{\rm core}$ and with enhanced opacity. \citet{ikoma00} derive an approximate fit to numerical results,